yesiknowjava/theodorecaputihugo/content/publications/2017-leadership-drugs/index.md

 ---
-title: "Assessing the Possibility of Leadership Education as Psychosocial-Based Problem Behavior Prevention for Adolescents: A Review of the Literature"
+title: "Assessing the possibility of leadership education as psychosocial-based problem behavior prevention for adolescents: A review of the literature."

 authors:
 - "admin"